ken-myers/ken-myers.github.io/_posts/2023-04-28-a-self-improving-semi-autonomous-voice-activated-gpt-assistant.md

 I've tried my best not to build a monolith.
 The system is broken into specialized components.
 I've built six so far, which can be mixed and matched with no problem.
 - Brain: Formats input and feeds it to GPT, pipes output to other components
-- Listener: Listens for wake words, processes speech, and sends it to the brain as input
+- Listener: Listens for wake words, processes speech, and sends transcriptions to the brain as input
 - Executor: Manages and executes commands.
 Also synthesizes speech (yes, this does need to be separated into two components)
 - Scheduler: Handles creation, deletion, and execution of scheduled commands
-- Recaller: Prepends all input with relevant "memories" retrieved from vectorized historical chatlog.
+- Recaller: Prepends all input with relevant "memories" retrieved from vectorized historical chatlog
 - Terminal: The earlier-mentioned Tkinter interface that facilitates text-based I/O

-Components are effectively arranged in a loop (interfaces -> afferent components -> brain -> efferent components -> interfaces -> etc.) by a Mediator, which facilitates inter-component communication and initialization.
+Components are effectively arranged in a loop (interfaces -> afferent components -> brain -> efferent components -> interfaces -> etc.) by a Mediator, which facilitates inter-component communication.
 Signals are passed from component to component as JSON objects and are either transformed, acted upon, or ignored and passed on unchanged.

-{% include postImage.html imgName = "gptSignals.gif" width="525px" caption = "A simplified animated representation of a three-component configuration." %}
+{% include postImage.html imgName = "gptSignals.gif" width="525px" caption = "A simplified animated representation of a three-component configuration" %}

 This modular structure makes the actual main method pretty simple: